 You can find out more about where we work and what we do, by following the links above.
 In addition to a sector-competitive salary, we promote a flexible culture befitting a digitally enabled, multi-cultural workforce located in over ten cities around the world.
 We work hard, placing emphasis on delivery and accountability, while balancing all of this with a range of policies geared to health and well-being, including generous leave allowances and remote-working arrangements.

 ARTICLE 19 seeks a Senior Legal Officer who will, under the supervision of the Senior Director for Law and Policy, play a crucial role in protecting freedom of expression globally, delivering cutting edge leadership of ARTICLE 19 in this area.
-They will provide legal and policy expertise, including through analysing laws and policies on freedom of expression and freedom of information; international, regional and national litigation; researching and monitoring new developments and trends with the view of identifying and responding to key concerns and opportunities.
-They will also develop and promote ARTICLE 19 policies and positions on a variety of freedom of expression issues, advocating for progressive legal reforms, developing resource materials and delivering trainings for ARTICLE 19 stakeholders.
+S/he will provide legal and policy expertise, including through analysing laws and policies on freedom of expression and freedom of information; international, regional and national litigation; researching and monitoring new developments and trends with the view of identifying and responding to key concerns and opportunities.
+S/he will be also developing and promoting ARTICLE 19 policies and positions on a variety of freedom of expression issues, advocating for progressive legal reforms, developing resource materials and delivering trainings for ARTICLE 19 stakeholders.

 Further, the post holder will contribute to the Law and Policy Team’s strategic and operational planning and reporting and will be directly responsible for the management and implementation of one or more legal projects.
-The position involves working closely with ARTICLE 19 regional offices and programmes to address emerging challenges to freedom of expression in respective regions and to identify new opportunities for engagement and advocacy on them in target countries and regions.
+S/he will work closely with ARTICLE 19 regional offices and programmes to address emerging challenges to freedom of expression in respective regions and to identify new opportunities for engagement and advocacy on them in target countries and regions.

-Application deadline is extended to 21st September 2018 (those who have previously applied for this position do not need to apply again).
+Application deadline: 2nd December 2018 (those who have previously applied for this position do not need to apply again)